camaraproject/Governance/ProjectStructureAndRoles.md

 **Maintainer responsibilities**

 Maintainers lead one or more Sub Project(s) or parts thereof and serve as a point of conflict resolution amongst the Contributors and are the technical authority for a Sub Project (responsible for vision and direction and overall design, choose/approve change proposals, field technical escalations, etc.).
-They *MUST* have demonstrated both good judgement and responsibility towards the health of that Sub Project.
+They *MUST* have demonstrated both good judgment and responsibility towards the health of that Sub Project.
 Sub Project Maintainers *MUST* set technical direction and make or approve design decisions for their Sub Project - either directly, or through delegation of these responsibilities.

-Maintainers are also intended to be organizers and facilitators, responsible for the continued operation and progress of the Sub Project and for communication and co-ordination with the other Sub Projects, the Steering Committee, and the Project participants.
+Maintainers are also intended to be organizers and facilitators, responsible for the continued operation and progress of the Sub Project and for communication and co-ordination with the other Sub Projects, the TSC, and the Project participants.

 Maintainers should actively participate in pull request reviews and are expected to respond to assigned pull requests in a reasonable time frame, either providing insights, or assign the pull requests to other Maintainers.